priya-nath/Breast_Cancer_Prediction_Using_ML_Classification/README.md

 # Breast_Cancer_Prediction_Using_ML_Classification
-Breast cancer is cancer that forms in the cells of the breasts.
-It can be diagnosed by diagnosing the breast cells with the parameters given in the dataset and decide if it's malignant (cancerous) or benign (non-cancerous)
+As per the statistics, nearly 12-13% women worldwide are suffering from breast cancer and the rate is increasing with due course of time.
+The patient might even die, if not diagnosed and taken proper medications on time.
+The doctors are only able to detect 70-80% accurately which might cause a serious threat to the undiagnosed patients suffering from breast cancer.
+Using Machine Learning, it can be diagnosed with more than 95% accuracy.
+The project aims to create a Machine Learning classifier which using the given parameters from the dataset predicts whether the cell is Malignant(cancerous) or Benign(not cancerous) with more than 95% accuracy.